5 Common Graphic Design Mistakes

 Everything is Over Designed

 This goes along with not enough white space, but over designing can really take away from what could be a great design.
-If you are worried your piece may be a little over done, walk away for day or two!
+If you are worried your piece is overdone, walk away for a day or two!
 When you come back you will be looking at it from a fresh perspective.

 Not only is the above example using way too many fonts, but there is just too much going on.
-Actually it is an example of most of these 5 common graphic design mistakes; Too many fonts, skewed type, over designed and not aligning the elements.
+Actually it is an example of most of these 5 common graphic design mistakes; Too many fonts, skewed type, over-designed and not aligning the elements.
 The only thing it has going for it is the white space.
 It’s actually pretty proportionate to the elements.
 Otherwise, it’s just bad!
-I can say that because it’s one of my very first graphics I ever made for my food and home blog Domestically Creative.
+I can say that because it’s one of the very first graphics I ever made for my food and home blog Domestically Creative.

 These are just some of the most common graphic design mistakes that newbies start out making, but with just a bit of education, they can be avoided.
 Which of these mistakes are you guilty of?